Meet the instructors behind Dragonfly Yoga Studio

 Kolbie Rosser took her first yoga class when she was fifteen, little did she know that this was just the beginning of a life long journey.
 Once she had graduated high school she started her RYT 200 training with Dragonfly Yoga Studio.
 When Kolbie isn’t on her mat practicing yoga you can find her in yoga poses out on her paddle board.
 In all of her classes, Kolbie strives to hold an open and positive place where students are inspired to explore their minds and bodies through movement and breath.
 She loves encouraging her students to live a healthy lifestyle, reminding them to accept themselves on and off the mat.

-Holley Ryan, E-RYT 200, is a light-hearted and knowledgeable instructor who has been teaching in the Fredericksburg area for almost a decade.
+Holley Ryan, E-RYT 200, is a light-hearted and knowledgeable instructor who has been teaching in the Fredericksburg area for over a decade.
 She teaches an energetic and creative vinyasa flow class, concentrating on building strength, balance and flexibility.
 She also enjoys teaching beginners and introducing them to the joyful and transformative power of yoga.
 She focuses on creating a connection to breath as a way to bring peace to our busy minds, and rhythmic movements and stretches to release tension from our bodies.
-Holley, too, will be teaching the special teen yoga class, introducing them to the physical as well as mental and emotional benefits of yoga during the challenging years of adolescence.
 Additionally, Holley has a special 100 hours of training in yoga for those with cancer, heart disease, and chronic illness.

 Bobbi completed her RYT 200 training at Dragonfly Yoga Studio in 2016.
 Sometimes described as adventurous, she was drawn to yoga as a physical practice and to try some cool-looking poses, but quickly realized there is so much more!
 Bobbi says, “Yoga teaches acceptance.
 Acceptance of your beautiful body, mind and spirit and how it’s all connected.
 Yoga has comforted me in times of tragedy, it has made me sweat and laugh, it has given me rest and a chance to slow down.
 I am discovering my voice with Yoga and I love sharing Yoga with others!”
 If not in a yoga studio, you’ll probably find Bobbi walking her dogs, on the river, running with TeamRWB or strolling downtown.